 The most common language spoken in Thorp is English.
 Other important languages spoken here include Spanish and Pacific Island languages.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 57.1% of the households here have four, five, or more cars.
 That is more cars per household than in 99.9% of the neighborhoods in the nation.

 Astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 98.9% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.5% of family-friendly neighborhoods in the state of Washington.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Washington.
+In fact, this neighborhood is more family-friendly than 97.8% of neighborhoods in the entire state of Washington.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students and active retirees.

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 94.5% of the neighborhoods in America.